Portsmouth Cobblers

 The Portsmouth Cobblers were a minor league baseball team based in Portsmouth, Ohio.
 From 1908 to 1915, the Cobblers played exclusively as members of the Class D level Ohio State League, winning league championships in 1910, 1912, 1914 and 1915.

 The Cobblers hosted home games at Millbrook Park and were immediately succeeded by the 1916 Portsmouth Truckers who won the Ohio State League championship.

 The "Cobblers" nickname was in reference to the large shoe industry in Portsmouth in the era.

 In 1913, Portsmouth hosted an exhibition game against the Chicago Cubs.

 Baseball Hall of Fame member Billy Southworth began his professional career with the 1912 and 1913 Cobblers.

 History

+1908 to 1911: Ohio State League

-In 1868 the "Riverside club" baseball amateur team was formed.
-The Cobblers were preceded in minor league baseball by the 1884 Portsmouth Riversides, who played the season as members of the Ohio State League under manager Daniel Spry.
+Organized baseball in Portsmouth can be traced to 1868, when the "Riverside club" amateur baseball team was formed in Portsmouth.
+The Cobblers were preceded in minor league baseball by the 1884 Portsmouth Riversides, who played the season as members of the Ohio State League, playing under manager Daniel Spry.

-In 1909, Portsmouth gained a franchise in the middle of the Ohio State League season.
+In 1908, Portsmouth resumed minor league play, when the city gained a franchise in the middle of the Ohio State League season.
 On June 16, 1908, the Springfield Reapers franchise moved to Portsmouth.
 Springfield had a 17–30 record at the time of the move.
 Portsmouth joined the Lancaster Lanks, Lima Cigarmakers, Mansfield Pioneers, Marion Diggers and Newark Newks in Ohio State League play, which began scheduled games on April 23, 1908.

-Portsmouth was once known as "The Shoe Capital of the World" and the Portsmouth use of the "Cobblers" nickname for the team corresponded to the large shoe industry in Portsmouth in the era, with numerous shoe manufacturing companies based in Portsmouth.
+Portsmouth was once known as "The Shoe Capital of the World."
+The Portsmouth use of the "Cobblers" nickname for the team corresponded to the large shoe industry in Portsmouth in the era, with numerous shoe manufacturing companies based in Portsmouth.

 Finishing the 1908 season with a 29–73 record after being based in Portsmouth, the Springfield/Portsmouth "Cobblers" finished last in the Ohio State League final standings.
 The team ended the 1908 season with an overall record of 46–103, as Ned Ransick and R. Quinn served as managers.
-The Cobblers finished the season 46.0 games behind 1st place Lancaster.
+The Cobblers finished the season 46.0 games behind first place Lancaster.

-In their second season of play, the Portsmouth Cobblers placed 4th in the six–team Ohio State League standings.
+In their second season of play, the 1909 Portsmouth Cobblers placed fourth in the six–team Ohio State League standings.
 The Cobblers ended the 1909 season with a record of 48–76, as Jack McCallister, Billy Doyle, and Charley O'Day served as managers during the season.